 Shortly afterwards, while performing at the Crown Theatre, she met Donald Alexander Munro, an insurance broker and chairman of the company that owned the theatre.
 They married on April 26, 1899.
 She was 21, five years younger than her husband.
-They moved into a house in Ashley Gardens, London, and Daisy Wood (now Mrs Daisy Munro) retired from the stage.
+They moved into a mansion flat in Ashley Gardens, London, and Daisy Wood (now Mrs Daisy Munro) retired from the stage.
 Their son, Donald, was born in 1902, and their daughter, Dorothy Grace, in 1906.
 That year, the family acquired a new home in Palace Mansions, Kensington.
 In miles, it wasn’t all that far from the East End where Daisy Wood had been born and bred but, in a country with rigid social divides, she had moved a considerable distance from her original background.
 The future looked as though it would be very rosy.

 Just over a year later, Donald Munro fell ill and it was obvious that, as his health declined, he would, in time, be unable to continue working.
 His wife, who was still in her twenties, decided that, if the family fortune were to be maintained, she would again become a music-hall performer.